karmab/aicli/doc/index.rst

 If this is blocked, you can use pass ``-P ip=$your_ip`` instead

+You can also provide ``-P keep=true`` to keep both configmap.yml and pod.yml so you can tweak them yourself

 When no longer needed, the onprem deployment can be deleted using:

 ::